jerryc127/butterfly.js.org/source/_posts/Butterfly-安裝文檔-三-主題配置-1.md

     enable: true
     limit: 5 # if set 0 will show all
     sort: date # date or updated
+    sort_order: # Don't modify the setting unless you know how it works
   card_categories:
     enable: true
     limit: 8 # if set 0 will show all
     expand: none # none/true/false
+    sort_order: # Don't modify the setting unless you know how it works
   card_tags:
     enable: true
     limit: 40 # if set 0 will show all
     color: false
+    orderby: random # Order of tags, random/name/length
+    order: 1 # Sort of order.
+1, asc for ascending; -1, desc for descending
+    sort_order: # Don't modify the setting unless you know how it works
   card_archives:
     enable: true
     type: monthly # yearly or monthly
     format: MMMM YYYY # eg: YYYY年MM月
     order: -1 # Sort of order.
 1, asc for ascending; -1, desc for descending
     limit: 8 # if set 0 will show all
+    sort_order: # Don't modify the setting unless you know how it works
   card_webinfo:
     enable: true
     post_count: true
     last_push_date: true
+    sort_order: # Don't modify the setting unless you know how it works
 ```

 > position: left